bitburner/ivre-wizard/README.md

 - Category Name
     - This is an arbitrary name for an organization name to filter your scans by later in the IVRE Web interface.
 This should not have spaces.

+- Scan Source Name
+    - This again is an arbitrary name you can set for organization and helps when scans are coming from multiple sources.
+Just remember no spaces.

 - Scan Limit
     - Sets the limit of the amount of hosts it will scan within the given scan type.
 The more you scan the longer it takes.
 Start with small limits for testing.